Ready to know more about San Diego?

 Saturday

-Established in 1986, the Del Mar Farmers Market is the second oldest in the region.
+Established in 1986, the Del Mar Farmers Market is the second-oldest in the region.
 As a certified nonprofit, it features East African cuisine, pesticide-free produce, French vinaigrettes, and potted herbs, all while supporting local organizations.
-Its unrivaled location along the Coastal Highway reveals an unbeatable backdrop for an ideal day of shopping.
+Its location along the Coastal Highway offers an unbeatable backdrop for an ideal day of shopping.

 • When: 12–4 p.m.